 Honeysuckle family (Caprifoliaceae)

-Cymes (flat-headed panicles) of small flowers about 3-4" across develop from the upper stems.
+Compound cymes (flat-headed panicles) of small flowers about 3-4" across develop from the upper stems.
 Individual flowers are about ¼" across, consisting of a white corolla with 5 rounded lobes, a light green calyx with 5 shallow teeth, 5 exerted stamens, and a pistil.
 The branchlets of the cyme are light green, angular-ridged, and hairless.
 The blooming period occurs from late spring to early summer and lasts about 3 weeks.
 The flowers have a musty unpleasant scent.
-Each flower is replaced by a small ovoid-globoid drupe about 1/3" long that becomes dark blue-violet when it is ripe.
+Each flower is replaced by a small ovoid-globoid drupe about 1/3" (8 mm.) long that becomes dark blue-violet when it is ripe.
 Each drupe contains a single flattened stone (seed with a hard coat).
 The root system is woody and branching.

 Cultivation: The preference is partial sun, moist conditions, and a fertile loamy soil.

-Range & Habitat: Smooth Arrow-Wood is occasional in most areas of Illinois, except in the NW section of the state, where it is largely absent (see Distribution Map).
+Range & Habitat: The native Smooth Arrow-Wood is occasional in most areas of Illinois, except in the NW section of the state, where it is largely absent (see Distribution Map).
 Habitats include moist floodplain woodlands, mesic upland woodlands, swamps, partially shaded seeps, and banks of streams in wooded areas.

 Faunal Associations: The nectar and pollen of the flowers attract bumblebees, Halictid bees, Andrenid bees, Syrphid flies, various beetles, and other insects, which cross-pollinate the flowers.
 Various insects feed on Smooth Arrow-Wood and other Viburnum spp.
 These include the aphids Aphis rumicis, Aphis viburniphila, Ceruraphis viburnicola, Illinoia spiraecola (syn.
 Aphis spiraecola), Nearctaphis bakeri, and Nearctaphis crataegifoliae.
 An introduced insect, Pyrrhalta viburni (Viburnum Leaf Beetle), feeds on the foliage of these shrubs, while the larvae of the beetle Oberea tripunctata (Dogwood Twig Borer) bore through the twigs.
 The caterpillars of the butterfly, Celastrina argiolus (Spring/Summer Azure), occasionally feeds on the flowers and their buds.
 The caterpillars of several moths also feed on Viburnum spp. (see Moth Table).
 Among vertebrate animals, many songbirds eat the fruit and spread the seeds into new areas (see Bird Table).
 The berries are also eaten by various mammals, including the Eastern Chipmunk, White-Footed Mouse, and Red Squirrel, while the leaves, bark, and/or woody branches are eaten by the Beaver, White-Tailed Deer, and Cottontail Rabbit.